 Prof. Chris Bean explains how the DIAS team is pushing boundaries with innovative new methods as part of the iMARL project supported by the SFI and GSI in this special issue of ECO Magazine.read more

 Buoy M6 was deployed 400km west of Galway on the edge of the Rockall Trough at the end of May 2019.
-Fixed OBS topside satellite and acoustic equipment attached to this weather buoy!
+Long-term OBS topside satellite and acoustic equipment attached to this weather buoy!
 Just waiting for the OBS to be deployed in the next few months!read more

 The SEA-SEIS project has successfully deployed 18 NAMMU Ocean Bottom Seismometers (OBS) from the iMARL pool off the south and west coast of Ireland.
 The research vessel, the RV Celtic Explorer left Cobh Horbour, Cork on Tuesday 18th September.
 The cruise was a few days shorter than the expected 3 weeks.
 To get the most up-to-date news on the expedition, please look at https://sea-seis.ie.read more

 Eoghan Daly is a research student with the Irish Centre for Research in Applied Geoscience (iCRAG) and NUI Galway.
 His PhD project is titled ‘Evaluating controls of acoustic noise propagation across the continental margin’.